- Key Services: Biological Assessments, Biological Investigations, Hydrological Investigations, Stormwater Sampling, Litigation Support

 - Watershed Area: 18,450 acres

-Great Ecology is currently conducting biological and hydrological investigations of Lake San Marcos, a 303(d)-listed nutrient-impaired water body in Southern California, in fulfillment of Investigative Order.
-No. R9-2011-0033 and in support of ongoing mediation and litigation.
+For more than seven years, Great Ecology has conducted biological and hydrological investigations of Lake San Marcos, a 303(d)-listed nutrient-impaired water body in Southern California, in fulfillment of Investigative Order.
+No. R9-2011-0033 (Order) and in support of ongoing mediation and litigation.

 Great Ecology staff have worked closely with the lake owner, Citizen’s Development Corporation (CDC), Regional Water Board (RB), public agency defendants, and the lake homeowner community to characterize the site through field sampling and laboratory analyses.
 We have collected and submitted the following data to the Regional Water Board, using the appropriate scientific sampling techniques: monthly water quality monitoring data; sediment nutrient flux results; fish, phytoplankton, and zooplankton monitoring; dry and wet weather stormwater data; bathymetric survey results; an assessment of lake vegetation; upstream biomonitoring data; reports detailing in-lake pilot study efforts to reduce phosphorus via alum and Phoslock application and associated permitting documentation for these efforts; and annual water level budgets for the lake’s Water Rights license.

-Data collected by Great Ecology is being used to create a lake management strategy to address both water and nutrient-associated issues.
+Great Ecology used this data to develop a lake management strategy to address both water and nutrient-associated issues.
 Additionally, Great Ecology developed the Investigation Work Plan, Sampling and Analysis Plan (SAP), Quality Assurance Program Plan (QAPP), and Health and Safety Plan (HASP) associated with the Order and subsequently approved by the RB in 2012.
-The scope of work conducted on the lake to-date exceeds the minimum requirements of the plan and has been conducted with the ongoing approval of the Regional Water Board and the lake owner.

 San Marcos, CA